 Using The Flag As Decor

 It’s one thing to hang the flag of your country in front of buildings.
-But to use its likeness on everything from Inner tubes to lawn chairs to napkins?
+But to use its likeness on everything from pool toys to lawn chairs to napkins?
 We’re pretty much alone in that respect.